MrModification/PVZF-Launcher/README.md

-The PvZ Fusion Launcher handles everything from file validation to mod loader integration, language selection, and automatic updates.
+The PvZ Fusion Launcher handles everything from file validation to mod loader integration, language selection, and modpack installation.